stride3d/stride-docs/en/manual/graphics/effects-and-shaders/index.md

 # Effects and shaders

 Xenko uses a programmable shading pipeline.
-You can write [custom shaders](custom-shaders.md), create @'SiliconStudio.Xenko.Graphics.Effect's from them, and use them for drawing.
-The @'SiliconStudio.Xenko.Rendering.EffectSystem' class provides an easy way to load an effect.
+You can write [custom shaders](custom-shaders.md), create @'Xenko.Graphics.Effect's from them, and use them for drawing.
+The @'Xenko.Rendering.EffectSystem' class provides an easy way to load an effect.

 ## Load an effect